 Woodard served as the first athletics director for the Kansas City (Mo.)
 School District, as vice president of marketing for Magna Securities Corporation in New York City.
 In 1999 she began work as special assistant for external relations and women's basketball at the KU Athletics department, and head coach beginning in 2004.
+She was named the Native Sons and Daughters' Kansan of the Year in 2004.
 She currently works as a financial consultant in her home town of Wichita.

 Entry: Woodard, Lynette

 Author information: The Kansas Historical Society is a state agency charged with actively safeguarding and sharing the state's history.